rahulrlg/WikiIndexer/README.md

  Run the project.
 It should execute.
  Main method is in edu.buffalo.cse.ir.wikiindexer.SingleRunner.java.(Starting point) By default, this program takes five_entries.xml as input file.
 This file is present in "files" folder.
- In case user want to parse his/her own wikipedia xml file or make it configurable, user has to do two configuration changes.
+ In case user want to parse his/her own wikipedia xml file or make it configurable,<br/> user has to do two configuration changes.
 	1. Add the xml file to files/properties.config.
 Currently it is set to as follows;
 		root.dir=/home/rahul/Desktop/WikiIndexer(path)
 		dump.filename=five_entries.xml(filename)